tskit-dev/tutorials/_sources/terminology_and_concepts.md

 are represented by an **integer ID**, unique over the entire tree sequence, and which exists at a specific point in time.
-A branch point in any of the trees is associated with an *internal node*, representing an ancestor in which a single DNA sequence was duplicated (in forwards-time terminology) or in which multiple sequences coalesced (in backwards-time terminology).
+A branch point in any of the trees is associated with an *internal node*, representing an ancestor in which a single DNA sequence was duplicated (in forward-time terminology) or in which multiple sequences coalesced (in backwards-time terminology).